Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-We now define the map (\ref{form1510}) by
+We now define the map \eqref{form1510} by

 Here and hereafter, for example, $b^2_M x b_M$ means $b_M \otimes b_M \otimes x \otimes b_M$.
-The $A_{\infty}$ relation of $\frak n^L_{k_1,k_0}$ and the fact that $b$, $b_M$ are bounding cochains imply that $\frak n^L_{k}$ defines a (strict and unital) filtered right $A_{\infty}$ $(CF(M);\{\frak m_k^{b_M}\})$ module structure on $CF(L,M)$.
+The $A_{\infty}$ relation of $\mathfrak n^L_{k_1,k_0}$ and the fact that $b$, $b_M$ are bounding cochains imply that \smash{$\mathfrak n^L_{k}$} defines a (strict and unital) filtered right $A_{\infty}$ $\bigl(CF(M);\bigl\{\mathfrak m_k^{b_M}\bigr\}\bigr)$ module structure on $CF(L,M)$.

-We can define $\frak n^{L'}_{k}$ in the same way.
+We can define $\mathfrak n^{L'}_{k}$ in the same way.

-We next describe the moduli spaces we use to define filtered right $A_{\infty}$ homomorphism $CF(L,M)^{\Lambda} \to CF(L',M)^{\Lambda}$.
-We follow \cite[Subsection 5.3.1]{fooobook} with modification given in \cite{fooo:polydisk}.
-We use a two parameter family of almost complex structures $\mathcal{JJ}$, which is defined in Definition \ref{defn1519}, to define the moduli space appearing in Proposition \ref{prop1518}.
+We next describe the moduli spaces which we use to define a filtered right $A_{\infty}$ module homomorphism $CF(L,M)^{\Lambda} \to CF(L',M)^{\Lambda}$.
+We follow \cite[Section 5.3.1]{fooobook} with modification given in \cite{fooo:polydisk}.
+We will use a two parameter family of almost complex structures $\mathcal{JJ}$, which is defined in Definition~\ref{defn1519}, to define the moduli space appearing in Proposition~\ref{prop1518}.